gchure/phd/src/frontmatter/abstract.md

 adaptation governs a feature common to all life -- the regulation of gene expression.

-\hspace{10mm}We begin by examining the phenomenon of molecular adaptation in the context of allostery, specifically in the context of allosteric transcriptional repressors.
+We begin by examining the phenomenon of molecular adaptation in the context of allostery, specifically in the context of allosteric transcriptional repressors.
 Using simple tools of quasi-equilibrium thermodynamics, we derive and experimentally dissect a quantitative model of